‘Not true fans’: Frank hits out at ‘unacceptable’ booing of Spurs goalkeeper Vicario

 “We have to focus on ourselves.
 We are lacking in a little bit of composure and calmness at the moment.
 Today is a bad defeat and tough to accept.”

-Tottenham have the second-worst home record in the Premier League this season, only ahead of winless Wolves, and they made a nightmare start.
+Tottenham have the second-worst home record in the Premier League this season, only ahead of winless Wolves, and they made a nightmare start against Fulham.

 “When you're down 2-0 after six minutes, there is a mountain to climb,” Frank said.
 “When you're in a bad spell, everything seems to go against you as well - the first was a deflected shot, the second is a mistake from Vic.